 CLTs have the powers to own and steward land in perpetuity for the benefit of residents and the local community.
 We wish to explore with developers the opportunity for the CLT to have an interest in stewarding land once the development is completed.
-There are various models to be explored such as freehold transfer, service charges levied, restricted covenants, CLT as management company, residents having a share in the entity that looks after the land etc.
+There are various models to be explored such as freehold transfer, a commuted sum for long term maintenance, service charges levied, restricted covenants, CLT as management company, residents having a share in the entity that looks after the land etc.